Artikash/VNR-Extras/Deploy/Readme.txt

 - In regedit:   HKCU/Software/sakuradite.org/reader

 DEBUG
-- Library/Debug Reader: you can get the debug output of VNR
+- Scripts/Visual Novel Reader (Debug): you can get the debug output of VNR
-- Library/Debug Update: you can get the debug output of Update
+- Scripts/Update (Debug): you can get the debug output of Update
-- Library/Kill Reader: if VNR hangs, you can use this script to kill VNR
+- Scripts/Kill Python: if VNR hangs, you can use this script to kill VNR

 UPDATE
 - Just launch Update.exe.
 Internet access is needed.

-- If Update.exe does not work for you, please try "Update/Debug Update.cmd"
+- If Update.exe does not work for you, please try "Scripts/Update (Debug).cmd"

 - If you have difficulties to get the apps by updating, please try this: http://sakuradite.org/reader.7z